picsoung/blogposts/hacking_apitools_api.md

 });
 ```

-Couple of placeholders you have to take care of :
+And a few placeholders that have to be taken care of:

 * API_KEY - APIKEY of APItools
 * MONITOR_ID - Monitor ID where  you want to add the service